ametel01/Ogame-Cairo/README.md

    - Shipyard
    - Robot Factory
 9. Allow creation of colonies.
+10. Implement logic for space travel between planets.
-10. Implementation of basic ships:
+11. Implementation of basic ships:
    - Small Cargo
    - Light Fighter

 This will most likely keep me busy for a while.
 The rest of the roadmap is yet to be decided.